Football 2 Minute Warning

 The 2 minute warning only happens when there are two minutes or less left in the second quarter and fourth quarter.
 Only the NFL has the two minute warning.
 There is no two minute warning in college football or in high school football.

 If a team is trying to preserve time on the clock, they can use the 2 minute warning to their advantage.
 Teams may be trying to preserve time at the end of the second or fourth quarter because they are trying to score before time runs out in the second quarter, they are trying to tie or win the game near the end of the fourth quarter, or a team on defense is trying to get the ball back before the half ends.

 Since the 2 minute warning has the same clock stopping ability as a timeout, it is helpful for a team making a last second push.
 Normally a hurry-up offense has to worry about getting out of bounds to stop the clock.
 However, if the 2 minute warning is approaching they can afford to get tackled because the 2 minute warning will stop the clock.

 It is important not to waste a timeout when the 2 minute warning stops the clock.
 This would be pointless, as timeouts are typically used to stop the clock from running.

 When the clock hits two minutes, every scenario will stop the clock, like any ball that goes out of bounds or any dead ball on the field.
 The two minute warning only exists in the NFL.
-If the ball is live when 2 minute mark hits the clock, the officials will announce the 2 minute warning after the play is concluded and the ball is dead.
+If the ball is live when the clock hits the 2 minute mark, the officials will announce the 2 minute warning after the play is concluded and the ball is dead.